 Last year at this time, I published my first Mothers’ Education Course booklist.
 My idea at the time was that those of us who want to take our summer reading seriously would do well to align our reading with Charlotte Mason’s model in her Mothers’ Education Course.
 You can read more about her course here.

-If you recall, Charlotte Mason’s Mothers’ Education Course had four main subject divisions:
+If you want the brief version, Charlotte Mason’s Mothers’ Education Course had four main subject divisions: